Don Zimmer: Playing career

 Zimmer was nicknamed "Zim", "Gerbil", and sometimes "Popeye" because of his facial resemblance to the cartoon character, In addition, he was dubbed "El Galleguito" (The little Galician) in Cuba as well as "El Soldadito" (The little soldier) in Mexico and Puerto Rico.

 Zimmer began his career in 1949 with the Cambridge Dodgers of the Class-D Eastern Shore League.
 He then played with the Hornell Dodgers of the Class-D PONY League in 1950, the Elmira Pioneers of the Single-A Eastern League in 1951, the Mobile Bears of the Double-A Southern League in 1952, and the St. Paul Saints of the Triple-A American Association in 1953 and 1954.
 He made his major league debut with the Brooklyn Dodgers in 1954.
 Zimmer's big league career lasted 12 seasons, almost exclusively as a utility infielder.
-Notably, he played for the 1955 World Series champion Brooklyn Dodgers, and with the 1962 New York Mets, who lost a record 120 games.
+Notably, he played for the 1955 World Series champion Brooklyn Dodgers, and with the 1962 New York Mets, who lost a then-record 120 games.

 Immediately following his rookie season, Zimmer played winter ball in Puerto Rico, emerging as a dark horse 1955 Caribbean Series MVP on the heavy-hitting 1954–1955 Cangrejeros de Santurce club managed by Herman Franks.
 Nicknamed El Escuadrón del Pánico (lit.
 "The Panic Squad"), the team featured future Hall-of-Famers Willie Mays and Roberto Clemente, future All-Stars George Crowe and Sam Jones, local hero Luis Olmo, as well as Negro leagues stars Bob Thurman and Buster Clarkson.
 It was later described by Zimmer as "probably the best winter league baseball club ever assembled."

 While with St. Paul in 1953, Zimmer nearly died after being hit in the temple with a pitch.
 He was not fully conscious for 13 days, during which holes were drilled in his skull to relieve the pressure of swelling.
 His vision was blurred, he could neither walk nor talk and his weight plunged from 170 to 124.
 He was told his career was finished at age 22; nonetheless, the following year Zimmer reached the Major Leagues.